hathibelagal-dev/instantpolyglot/docs/eng/Navajo.md

 1. The verb stem **-nii** (to say) has grammaticalized into an evidential marker indicating hearsay:
    **Diné yee hadoodzih nisin nii**
-   People with-it they-will-speak I-think it-is-said "They say people will speak with it (the language)"
+   People with-it they-will-speak I-think it-is-said “They say people will speak with it (the language)”

-2. The postposition **bił** (with) has grammaticalized into a conjunction meaning "and":
+2. The postposition **bił** (with) has grammaticalized into a conjunction meaning “and”:
    **Ashkii bił at'ééd**
    Boy and girl

 3. The verb **ntséskees** (to think) is often used as a discourse marker:
    **Ntséskees, háadi deeshtááł?**
    I-think where I-will-go
-   "I wonder, where should I go?"
+   “I wonder, where should I go?”

 4. The particle **lá** has grammaticalized from a question particle to a mirative marker indicating surprise:
    **Chidí náánaʼ lá!**
    Car it-crawls MIR
-   "The car is moving!" (expressing surprise)
+   “The car is moving!” (expressing surprise)

 ## Discourse markers